Lakefront Athletics and Recreation Complex: Outdoor athletic fields

 In 1997, at a cost $3.5 million, the university constructed a multi-field sports complex that was then initially as the "Leonard B. Thomas Sports Complex".
 The complex was alternatively known as the "Leonard B. Thomas Athletic Complex", or the "LBT".
-Built adjacent to the existing Henry Crown Sports Pavilion, these fields were constructed to provide home venues on the campus campus for the university's lacrosse and field hockey programs.
+Built adjacent to the existing Henry Crown Sports Pavilion, these fields were constructed to provide home venues on the campus for the university's lacrosse and field hockey programs.
 Soccer and lacrosse shared a grass turf in the complex, while field hockey was given a separate dedicated artificial turf field.

 The site of the fields boasts views of Lake Michigan and distant views of the Chicago skyline.
 The complex was renovated in 2016 in a project that also added an outdoor football practice facility.
-Prior to this renovation, he soccer and lacrosse field had been referred to as "Lakeside Field", the same name also used for the adjacent field hockey venue.
+Prior to this renovation, the soccer and lacrosse field had been referred to as "Lakeside Field", the same name also used for the adjacent field hockey venue.
 While the field hockey venue has continued to use that name, after the renovation the soccer and lacrosse field has been known as "Martin Stadium".